 The Society is governed by the board of directors elected by its dues-paying membership.
 Membership in the Society is open to anyone with an interest in Arkansas legal history.
 Individual annual dues are $25.
 Partnership, corporation or company annual dues are $500, which entitles the firm to name up to 10 individual members.
 Special rates are provided for students ($10 annual dues), and non-profit organizations or educational institutions ($75 annual dues, which entitles the organization or institution to name up to 3 individual members).
 Lifetime memberships are also available.

-You may also support the Society by purchasing a copy of On the Courthouse Square in Arkansas (c.1980).
-In this 138-page photographic documentary about Arkansas’s county and federal courthouses, husband and wife John P. Gill and Marjem Jackson Gill combine their knowledge of law, Arkansas history and architecture.
+You may also support the Society by purchasing a copy of On the Courthouse Square in Arkansas, a 138-page photographic documentary about Arkansas’s county and federal courthouses, self-published by authors John P. Gill and Marjem Jackson Gill, who combined their knowledge of law, Arkansas history and architecture (copyright 1980, Library of Congress Card Number 80-65253).
 For each copy ordered through the Society, the authors generously donate a portion of the proceeds.

 For membership information or other questions, please contact Ava M. Hicks, ASCHS Secretary/Treasurer, 625 Marshall, Suite 1500, Little Rock, Arkansas 72201, phone 501-682-2147, e-mail: email@example.com.